zowe/docs-site/docs/user-guide/cli-installcli.md

 Install Zowe&trade; CLI on your computer.

-If you are familiar with command-line tools and want to get started using Zowe CLI quickly, see [Zowe CLI quick start](../getting-started/cli-getting-started.md).
+If your role is that of a systems administrator or you are familiar with command-line tools and want to get started using Zowe CLI quickly, see [Zowe CLI quick start](../getting-started/cli-getting-started.md).
 You can learn about new CLI features in the [Release notes](../getting-started/summaryofchanges.md).

-After you install Zowe CLI using your preferred installation method, see [Using CLI](../user-guide/cli-using-usingcli.md) to learn about how to connect Zowe CLI to the mainframe, create Zowe CLI profiles and team profiles, integrate Zowe CLI with API ML, enable daemon mode, and much, much more!
+After you install Zowe CLI and Zowe CLI plug-ins using your preferred installation method, see [Using CLI](../user-guide/cli-using-usingcli.md) to learn about how to connect Zowe CLI to the mainframe, create Zowe CLI profiles and team profiles, integrate Zowe CLI with API ML, enable daemon mode, and much, much more!
 ## Installation guidelines

 To install CLI on **Windows**, **Mac**, and **Linux** operating systems, follow the steps in [Install Zowe CLI from npm](#install-zowe-cli-from-npm) or [Install Zowe CLI from a local package](#install-zowe-cli-from-a-local-package).